 El Paredon is still a somewhat sleepy fishing village, attracting people in the know to enjoy its fun and uncrowded waves.
 If you love surfing or want to give it a try, the best waves can be found in El Paredon between October and March.

 Even if surfing isn’t your thing, the black sand beaches, palm trees and stunning sunsets surely will be!

 El Paredon is the perfect place to chill during the day and enjoy the growing nightlife that takes over the town once the sun has set.
 The beach parties are unforgettable (or forgettable, depending on how much you drink!)

 El Paredon is different from everywhere else that you’ll visit in Guatemala.
-That’s why we recommend adding it to your Guatemalan itinerary.
+That’s why we recommend adding it to your Guatemala itinerary.

-How long should you spend in El Paredon
+How long should you stay in El Paredon?

 Most people visit El Paredon to enjoy the surf or the laidback atmosphere.
 Both of these take more than a couple of days to fully appreciate.

 You can definitely visit El Paredon just for the weekend from Antigua like a lot of the locals do.
 However, this doesn’t give you a lot of time to relax and enjoy the beach.

 Some people stay for a few days, others for a week and a few never leave!